Make in India should be termed farce, says LoP Adhir Ranjan Chowdhury | www.lokmattimes.com

 Leader of the Congress in the Lok Sabha Adhir Ranjan Chowdhury on Friday took a swipe at the Central Government stating that 'Make in India' should be termed as a "farce" as the trade deficit between India and China reflects that India continues to import more from the neighbouring country.

-He pointed out that the trade deficit between India and China was USD 69 million dollars.
+He pointed out that the trade deficit between India and China was USD 69 billion dollars.

 Earlier on Friday, Congress leader Rahul Gandhi had targetted the Central government over the issue of unemployment, stating that 'Make in India' is turning into 'Buy from China'.